ruthtempo/personality-test/README.md

 # Personality Test

-- Answer a form and get the results of your personality.
 - Personality Test from book "So bin ich eben" by Stefanie Stahl

 ## Getting Started

-1.  fork the project
+1. Fork the project
 2. Install dependencies `npm install`
 3.  run the app `npm start`

-## Runnin the tests
+## Functionalities

+1. Form progress is not lost - saved in localStorage.
+2. User responses summary is displayed in a graphic
+3. User can reset his results and retake the test.

+## Running Tests

-4.  run tests
+4.  run tests `npm run test

+## Built With

+- React
+- Typescript
+- react-router-dom
+- Chakra UI
+- ChartJS / react-chartjs-2
+- Cypress

 ## Author